docker/docs/machine/reference/env.md

 DOCKER_CERT_PATH=/Users/nathanleclaire/.docker/machines/.client
 DOCKER_TLS_VERIFY=1
 DOCKER_MACHINE_NAME=dev
-$ # If you run a docker command, now it will run against that host.
+$ # If you run a docker command, now it runs against that host.
 $ eval "$(docker-machine env -u)"
 $ env | grep DOCKER
 $ # The environment variables have been unset.